Mobile Session Management

 Starting a managed session

-After a user finishes a sign in flow successfully you should create a DescopeSession object from the AuthenticationResponse value returned by all the authentication APIs.
+After a user finishes a sign in flow successfully, you should use the Descope session manager to manage the user's session.
+You can also create a DescopeSession object from the AuthenticationResponse value returned by all the authentication APIs.

 let authResponse = try await Descope.otp.verify(with: .email, loginId: "andy@example.com", code: "123456")